A white sandy beach in warm sunlight under majestic moutnains in Lofoten Norway seen from above on the mountain top Ryten mountain

 For those seeking a more challenging adventure, the Trolltunga hike is a must-do.
 This 22-kilometer trail takes you to the famous Trolltunga, a rock formation that juts out precariously over Lake Ringedalsvatnet.

-The hike is demanding, requiring about 10 to 12 hours to complete.
-But standing on Trolltunga’s edge, suspended high above the deep blue waters below, you will feel invincible and humble, and it will be all worth it!
+The hike to Trolltunga is demanding, requiring about 10 to 12 hours to complete.
+But standing on Trolltunga’s edge, suspended high above the deep blue waters below, you will feel both invincible and humble, and it will probably all be worth it!

 Spectacular views from Trolltunga in Norway.
 A small person in a red coat standing on the Trolltunga mountain cliff high above the silvery fjord below, with steep mountains on either side and snow capped mountains disappearing into the distance.